-A sleep study, often done at a clinic, is a first step in getting diagnosed.
+To get help, you’ll first need to get diagnosed.
+Talk to your doctor or try signing up for a sleep study.
 If you have apnea, you may need to wear an airway pressure mask at night.
-Losing weight, curbing alcohol, and stopping smoking also help.
+Losing weight, curbing alcohol, and stopping smoking will also help.

-To get a better night's rest, keep your electronic devices out of your bedroom.
-Save the work and social media for another room in the house.
+For a better night's rest, keep them out of the bedroom.
+Save the work and social media for anywhere else in your house.